autometrics-dev/autometrics-rs/examples/README.md

 ## Prometheus

-If Prometheus is installed locally example may start it as needed.
-You can also start Prometheus before running examples with Docker like this:
+If Prometheus is installed locally, the examples may start it and configure it to scrape the example servers.
+You can also start Prometheus before running the examples with Docker like this:

 ```
 # from this directory